aireytf/Week1-Challenge-Horiseon/README.md

 ## License

-As per the contents of this repository, this project is under an MIT licence.
-As I initially created this repository without a licence, I took the opportunity to figure out how to add a licence after creating a respository.
-This was as simple as adding a new file to the repository and selecting a licence template, having givent the new file the name of LICENCE.
+As per the contents of this repository, this project is under an MIT license.
+As I initially created this repository without a license, I took the opportunity to figure out how to add one after a respository has already been created.
+This was as simple as adding a new file to the repository and selecting a license template, having givent the new file the name of LICENSE.